Gervi Héra Vitr is a home school in a community of homeschoolers.

 Curriculum Focus

 All subjects at Gervi Héra Vitr Labs are pursued through daily inquiry, hands-on experimentation, and iterative improvement.
+Our curriculum is deeply interdisciplinary, built on the foundation of formal philosophy: mathematics, reason, and scientific method.

 Core domains of focus are:

-• Philosophy: inductive and deductive reasoning, formal logic, and scientific method:
+• Philosophy, inductive and deductive reasoning, formal logic, and scientific method:

 • Propositional calculus, structured reasoning, and formal proof;

-• Mathematics (algebra, geometry, trigonometry, and calculus);
+• Mathematics, including algebra, geometry, trigonometry, and calculus;

-• Chemistry, physics, biology, and astronomy;
+• Natural science, chemistry, physics, biology, and astronomy.

-• Psychology, history, sociology, and economics.
+• Social science, psychology, history, anthropology, sociology, arts, and economics:

-• Humanities: language, literature, and performing arts.
+• Humanities, language, literature, dance, music, theater, and film;

 • Software engineering, artificial intelligence, and robotics;

-• Business, entrepreneurship, marketing, and commerce;
+• Business, entrepreneurship, marketing, and commerce.

 Exact sciences are always coupled with applied sciences and field work.